 How many green-card holders are eligible to naturalize?

 According to the latest available DHS estimates, about 9 million of the 13.2 million green-card holders residing in the United States on January 1, 2015 were eligible to naturalize.

 - For more information, see Estimates of the Lawful Permanent Resident Population.

 How long does it take on average for green-card holders to naturalize?

-On average, immigrants held green cards for eight years before becoming U.S. citizens in 2017—an average year longer than green-card holders in 2016.
-The time varied by country of origin: African- and Asian-born immigrants spent an average six years in LPR status before naturalization, followed by those born in South America (eight years), Europe (nine years), Oceania (ten years), and North America (including Central America, eleven years).
+On average, immigrants held green cards for eight years before becoming U.S. citizens in 2018, unchanged from 2017.
+The time varied by country of origin: African-born immigrants spent an average six years in LPR status before naturalization, followed by those born in Asia (seven years), South America (eight years), Europe (nine years), Oceania (ten years), and North America (including Central America, 11 years).

 In general, naturalization requires being at least 18 years of age, passing English and civic exams, and for most, residing in the United States with LPR status continuously for at least five years (three years for those married to a U.S. citizen).

 - For more information, see DHS Annual Flow Report.

 - Read the USCIS Naturalization Eligibility Requirements.